Menu

 • Dreading the pressures of the next five days, thinking about all the unpleasant parts of the workweek to come.

-For some, such as Lexie Graff, it can be a crippling situation with mental health implications.
-When her role as a hygiene assistant at a dental practice changed, it started affecting the rest of her life.
+For some, it can be a crippling situation with mental health implications.
+When Lexie Graff’s role as a hygiene assistant at a dental practice changed, it started affecting the rest of her life.

-She’s now a certified life coach with her own business, Make the Uncomfortable Comfortable, and says she wishes she’d make a change sooner.
+She’s now a certified life coach with her own business, Make the Uncomfortable Comfortable, and says she wishes she’d made a change sooner.

 Easy fixes to try from Friday to Monday